Skip to main content

 A skill is a reusable creative recipe — a named block of instructions the agent follows end-to-end when you invoke it.
 Think of it as a prompt template with teeth: structured enough that the agent executes it reliably, flexible enough that you can still hand it new subjects and contexts.
 Good candidates for skills:

-• A “3-variant hero shot” recipe that always produces the same three angles
+• A “hero shot” recipe that always produces the same composition, lighting, and finish

 • A “story reel” that always builds a 4-scene narrative from a single product